loopbackio/loopback.io/pages/en/lb2/Environment-specific-configuration.md

   For example `config.production.json`.

 {% include important.html content="
 The additional files can override the top-level keys with value-types (strings, numbers) only.
-Nested objects and arrays are not supported at the moment.
+Nested objects and arrays are not supported at the moment." %}

-" %}

 For example: